Strongly correlated physics in organic open-shell quantum systems: Microscopic mechanism

 The scenario is completely different within restricted R-DMFT and ED, as shown in Figs.~\ref{fig:self_trace}(b,c,e,f).
 There, the self-energy is dominated by a single resonance and its energy dependence can be well described within a one-pole approximation (OPA)

-The OPA self-energy has a Lorentzian shape, where $\epsilon_r$ and $\gamma$ denote the resonant energy and the width of the resonance, whereas $a$ controls the amplitude of the curve.
-The imaginary part of the self-energy plays the role of a \emph{giant} electron-electron scattering rate and suppresses electronic excitations around $\epsilon_r \simeq \epsilon_{\mathrm{SOMO}}$, while the real part redistributes the spectral weight towards higher energies.
+The OPA self-energy has a Lorentzian shape, where $\epsilon_{\mathrm{res}}$ and $\gamma$ denote the resonant energy and the width of the resonance, whereas $a$ controls the amplitude.
+In the simulations, the imaginary part of the self-energy plays the role of a \emph{giant} electron-electron scattering rate and suppresses electronic excitations around $\epsilon_{\mathrm{res}} \simeq \epsilon_{\mathrm{SOMO}}$, while the real part redistributes the spectral above and below the resonance energy.
 This many-body mechanism, akin to the Mott metal-to-insulator transition as described within DMFT~\cite{georgesRMP68}, is at the origin of the splitting of the SOMO resonance.
+Remarkably, this feature is completely absent in the GW self-energy, whose real part displays a weak energy dependence, whereas the imaginary part is negligible close to the SOMO resonance (not shown) confirming the non-perturbative nature of the splitting.

-In organic radicals, the following hierarchy of emergent energy scales is realized: $\Gamma_{\mathrm{SOMO}} \ll \Delta \lesssim U_{\mathrm{screened}}$, where the typical energy scale associated with the screened Coulomb repulsion $U_{\mathrm{screened}}$ significantly exceeds the narrow width of the SOMO resonance ($\sim 10$--$100$~meV), and the HOMO-LUMO single-particle gap $\Delta$ controlled by the C-C $\pi$-bonds ($\sim$~eV).
-This sets the electrons in the SOMO deep within the strongly correlated regime.
-Such a general condition suggests this mechanism to be common to organic radicals with a single unpaired electron.
-Multi-radical molecules~\cite{mishra2020topological} and networks~\cite{alcon2022unveiling}, may display different electronic and transport properties due to effective interactions between the unpaired electrons~\cite{mishra2021observation,turco2021surface,jacob2022theory,zhengNC11}.
+In organic radicals, a hierarchy of emergent energy scales is realized: $\Gamma_{\mathrm{SOMO}} \ll \Delta < \Delta_0 \lesssim U_{\mathrm{screened}}$, where $\Delta_0 \sim {\rm eV}$ denoted the HOMO-LUMO gap, controlled by the C-C $\pi$-bonds, and $\Delta$ is the SUMO-SOMO many-body splitting.
+Hence, the typical energy scale associated with the screened Coulomb repulsion $U_{\mathrm{screened}}$ significantly exceeds the width of the SOMO resonance ($\Gamma_{\rm SOMO}\sim 10$--$100$~meV), which is controlled by the strength of the coupling to the electrodes.
+This scenario sets the electrons of the radicals considered here in the strongly correlated regime.
+Since these are typical energy scales for organic molecules, we argue that this mechanism is general for organic radicals with a single unpaired electron.
+In contrast, in closed-shell configurations, electronic correlations only result in a many-body renormalization of the single-particle gap~\cite{senterfPRB80,hueserPRB87,valliPRB86,valliPRB91,valliPRB94,schuelerEPJST226,valliNL18,valliPRB100,pudleinerPRB99,fediaiSD1}.
+Multi-radical molecules~\cite{mishra2020topological} and radical networks~\cite{alcon2022unveiling}, are expected to display different electronic and transport properties due to effective interactions between the unpaired electrons~\cite{mishraNat598,turco2021surface,jacobPRB106,zhengNC11}.